 - Keep your NAP consistent.
 Everywhere.

 This comes back to our Friend One and Friend Two example.
 Having your critical business details the same everywhere lends your company authority and authenticity in Google’s eyes – two very important things if you’re asking them to recommend you to their valuable users.
 This should be gone over with a fine tooth comb, because chances are there is another business out there with a similar name/similar details.
 Take DV Media as a good example.
 Their name is DV Media, so everywhere they list their name, they write DV Media.
 They don’t write D V Media, or Media DV.
 This might seem obvious, but you’d be surprised how many companies get this wrong.
+Check our guide for the best Free Business Directories.

 - Get quality backlinks.